bloatoo/zchess/README.md

 cargo install --path .
 ```

 You must have the Rust toolchain installed.
-For an easy way to get Rust installed, visit https://rustup.rs/. <br>
+For an easy way to get Rust installed, visit [this link.](https://rustup.rs/.) <br>
-The binary gets installed to `~/.cargo/bin/zch`, make sure `~/.cargo/bin` is in PATH.
+The binary gets installed to `~/.cargo/bin/zch`, so make sure `~/.cargo/bin` is in PATH.

 #### Requirements
 - A Lichess account and an API key.
 [Generate an API key here.](https://lichess.org/account/oauth/token)